-A mixed media artist, Rosenfeld’s been exhibiting in metals and gemstones as a bench jeweler until 2013, when she moved from New York back to Michigan to focus on arts advocacy and uplifting the local arts community.
+A mixed media artist, Rosenfeld’s been exhibiting in metals and gemstones as a bench jeweler until 2013, when she moved from New York back to Michigan to focus on arts advocacy and uplifting the local arts community through business education.
 Putting down her torch, she’s come back to paint and fiber, or whatever materials call.
 Her paintings encompass her enjoyment of textures and negative space: the way they play together within the environment.
 Most of her pieces allude to movement, whether it’s interplay between shapes and colors or mere perception of perspectives.

 Andrea Rosenfeld studied fine art at the University of Michigan School of Art and Design and has an associate’s degree in Fashion Design from the Fashion Institute of Technology, New York.
 In her professional life, she has also served as the Director of Merchandising and Operations for Isaac Mizrahi, Ltd., New York and Assistant Merchandiser for Perry Ellis Portfolio Menswear, New York.